Turkey seeks jail terms for two Bloomberg reporters

 “We condemn the indictment issued against our reporters, who have reported fairly and accurately on newsworthy events,” Bloomberg Editor-in-Chief John Micklethwait said.
 “We fully stand by them and will support them throughout this ordeal.”

-Last year, Turkey’s interior ministry said it had identified 346 social media accounts carrying posts about the exchange rate that it said created a negative perception of the economy.
+Last year, Turkey’s Interior Ministry said it had identified 346 social media accounts carrying posts about the exchange rate that it said created a negative perception of the economy.
 It said it would take legal measures against them but did not specify what these would be.

-Reporting by Ali Kucukgocmen; Editing by Jonathan Spicer and Pravin Char
+Reporting by Ali Kucukgocmen and Daren Butler; Editing by Jonathan Spicer, Pravin Char and Kevin Liffey